algorand/go-algorand/test/testdata/deployednettemplates/recipes/custom/README.md

 ## Troubleshooting
 ### Can't find netgoal
-- Make sure you have netgoal installed
+- Make sure you have netgoal installed (you can either download it or run through the go-algorand build process)
 - Make sure you export GOBIN and GOPATH in your environment and add it to your path.
 On a mac, update by editing `~/.zshrc`, add
 ```